 Home and apartment vacancy rates are 6.1% in Bedford Stuyvesant South.
 NeighborhoodScout analysis shows that this rate is lower than 58.0% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-American households most often have a car, and regularly they have two or three.
-But households in the Bedford Stuyvesant South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Bedford Stuyvesant South neighborhood have a highly unusual car ownership.
 85.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.9% of U.S. neighborhoods.

 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Bedford Stuyvesant South neighborhood is a fantastic option for bicycle commuters, as 8.5% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 99.5% of the neighborhoods in America.